 The frozen desserts industry belongs to the frozen foods category.
-Desserts are usually enjoyed at the end of a meal but may also be served as a refreshment or palate cleaner enjoyed between courses.
+Desserts are usually enjoyed at the end of a meal, but may also be served as a refreshment or palate cleaner enjoyed between courses.
 No matter how or when they’re served, one thing we can be sure of is that those among us with a sweet tooth look to desserts as an indulgent way to satisfy our needs.
-The frozen desserts industry comprises categories such as regular and low-fat ice cream, frozen yogurt, sherbets, and other frozen desserts.
+The frozen desserts industry comprises categories such as regular and low-fat ice cream, frozen yogurt, sherbets, and other frozen sweet treats.

 Another fun fact: July is national ice cream month in the United States.